 PRE-EMPTIVE LISTENING

-After exploring the visual panorama, i started getting interested in how animals listen.
+The visual experience was so amazing, that after a couple of days i started getting interested in how animals listen.

-I can't remember exactly how it developed.
-Listening actively and openly to everything which was happening was a good first step – as helplessly and vulnerably as a new born baby before it learns to filter out the boring everyday sounds.
+Listening actively and openly to everything which was happening seemed like a good first step – as openly as a new born baby.

 Beyond The Panorama